A predator-prey model with age-structured role reversal: Introduction

 The proposed model involves 15 parameters.
-We use the Latin Hypercube Sampling Method \cite{LHS1977,LHS1979,LHS1981} to examine the long-term behavior of the model over the parameter space.
-The results show that the system settles on the {Equilibrial Coexistence Attractor}, the {Periodic Coexistence Attractor}, and the {Predator-Free Attractor} in 22\%, 19\%, and 55\% of cases, respectively.
-In the remaining 3.51\% of cases, the prey and predator population sizes blow up. {This blow-up is possible due to unbounded birth rates of prey and predators and a complex interplay between their population sizes involving time delay effects.} We conduct a Linear Discriminant Analysis (LDA) (a.k.a.
-Multiple Discriminant Analysis (MDA)) \cite{DHS2001} and conclude that the two most influential parameters on the qualitative long-term behavior of the system are the maturation age $\tau^{\ast}$ and the consumption rate of juvenile predators by prey $g$.
+We use the Latin Hypercube Sampling Method (\cite{LHS1977,LHS1979,LHS1981}) to examine the long-term behavior of the model over the parameter space.
+The results show that the system settles to one of three attractors, which we term the {Equilibrial Coexistence Attractor}, the {Periodic Coexistence Attractor}, and the {Predator-Free Attractor}, in 22\%, 19\%, and 55\% of cases, respectively.
+In the remaining { approximately 4\%} of cases, the prey and predator population sizes blow up. { This blow-up is possible due to unbounded birth rates of prey and predators and a complex interplay between their population sizes involving time delay effects.} We conduct a Linear Discriminant Analysis (LDA) (a.k.a.
+Multiple Discriminant Analysis (MDA)) (\cite{DHS2001}) and conclude that the two most influential parameters on the qualitative long-term behavior of the system are the maturation age $\tau^{\ast}$ and the consumption rate of juvenile predators by prey $g$.

-Subsequently, we fix most parameters at their selected values, allowing us to use larger time steps and conduct a thorough investigation of the behavior of the proposed model on the two most pivotal parameters, $\tau^*$ and $g$.
-We plot a collection of bifurcation diagrams and plots of $(\tau^*,g)$-space denoting regions of the various attractor types (phase diagrams).
-Curiously, the boundary separating these regions is nonsmooth and saw-like.
+Subsequently, we fix most parameters at some default values and conduct a thorough investigation of the behavior of the proposed model on the two most pivotal parameters, $\tau^*$ and $g$. { We plot phase diagrams in $(\tau^*,g)$-space, denoting regions of the various attractor types, and a collection of bifurcation diagrams.
+We do so for two settings of the model characterized by a sharp or a gradual transition from the juvenile predator to adult.
+The regions of various attractor types in these settings are somewhat different. }

 We present a collection of bar plots of the age density of the predator at Equilibrial Coexistence Attractors and at a Periodic Coexistence Attractor.
-The age density is a monotonically decreasing and fast decaying function for the Equilibrial Coexistence Attractors and exhibits traveling waves with decaying amplitude during the period of the Periodic Coexistence Attractor.
+The age density is a monotonically decreasing and fast-decaying function for the Equilibrial Coexistence Attractors.
+It exhibits traveling waves with decaying amplitude during the period of the Periodic Coexistence Attractor.
 In all cases, the predator population size decays to negligibly small values before reaching the chosen age cap.